What are micronutrients and why they are an important part of nutrition?

 The consequences of micronutrient shortfalls can be severe with vitamin A, iron and iodine being of particular significant importance in terms of global public health.

-There is emerging evidence that micronutrient intakes could also have implications on our gut health.
-For example, acute vitamin A deficiency can impact on bacterial community populations with Bacteroides vulgatus increasing in abundance in the absence of vitamin A.
+Micronutrient intake also has implications to gut microbiota.
+Acute vitamin A deficiency can impact on bacterial community structure with Bacteroides vulgatus increasing in abundance in the absence of vitamin A.

 Who needs to improve their micronutrient intake?